jakehoward/i-are-dba/README.md

 # i-are-dba

 I are DBA produces CREATE TABLE SQL statements based on the data to be written to the table.

+Supported RDBMS engines:

+* Redshift

 ## Example usage